HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/background_tasks_in_ios.md

 ### Input Parameters

-completionStatus \[constant\] - Mandatory
+  **completionStatus \[constant\] - Mandatory**

   This is a mandatory parameter.
 Possible values are as follows

   1. **constants.BACKGROUND\_TASK\_STATUS\_NEW\_DATA**

       This tells the system that the fetch was successful and internally, the system then updates the apps UI (if the fetch resulted in UI change) in the background.
 This new UI is presented to the user once the app is brought to fore ground.
 The snapshot of the new UI is also presented when the user tries to switch apps using the App switcher.

 3.  **constants.BACKGROUND\_TASK\_STATUS\_FAILED**

       This tells the system that the fetch was unsuccessful.
 UI is not updated and the task will be run later based on the available system resources.

 5.  **constants.BACKGROUND\_TASK\_STATUS\_NO\_NEW\_DATA**

      This intimates the system the fetch did not result in any new data, UI is not updated and the job is run after any point later in time but not before fetchInterval.

 ### Return Values

-<N.A> or “NONE".
+\<N.A\> or “NONE".

 ### Exceptions

  1. If no arguments or less number of arguments than the mandatory number of arguments are provided, it raises an exception and throws a “VoltMXError” JS Object with the following attributes:

-{% highlight voltMx %}errorCode: 4001.
+      <pre><code style="display:block;background-color:#eee;">errorCode: 4001.
     name: "BackgroundJobError".
-message: "setBackgroundFetchCompletionStatus: MissingMandatoryParameters."
+    message:"setBackgroundFetchCompletionStatus: MissingMandatoryParameters."</code></pre>

-{% endhighlight %}3.
-If arguments type does not match the allowed type, it raises an exception and throws a “VoltMXError” JS Object with the following attributes:
+ 2. If arguments type does not match the allowed type, it raises an exception and throws a “VoltMXError” JS Object with the following attributes:

-{% highlight voltMx %}errorCode: 4002.
+      <pre><code style="display:block;background-color:#eee;">errorCode: 4002.
     name: "BackgroundJobError".
-message: "setBackgroundFetchCompletionStatus: InvalidParameters."
+    message:"setBackgroundFetchCompletionStatus: InvalidParameters."</code></pre>

-{% endhighlight %}5.
-If an error arises during invoking of this API, default value: constants.BACKGROUND\_TASK\_STATUS\_FAILED will be set.
+ 3. If an error arises during invoking of this API, default value: constants.BACKGROUND\_TASK\_STATUS\_FAILED will be set.

 ### Platform Availability

 Available in iOS Platform.

 ### JavaScript Example

-{% highlight voltMx %}function backgroundFecthCallBack() {
+<pre><code style="display:block;background-color:#eee;">function backgroundFecthCallBack() {

 //fetch handler invoked whenever the system invokes the App for a fetch job
 // do something here

 // in the end of the handler setBackgroundFetchCompletionStatus() need
 // to be called mandatorily other wise system might termitane the app.